1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What's the difference between peptic ulcer disease and gastritis?

-Gastritis is inflammation of the stomach lining, whereas a peptic ulcer is an actual sore or erosion in that lining (or in the upper small intestine).
+Gastritis refers to inflammation of the lining of the stomach whereas a peptic ulcer is a real sore or cut into that lining (or in the upper small intestine).

 How is gastritis vs gastric ulcer diagnosed?

-Diagnosis may include an upper endoscopy to visualize the lining, stool tests for blood or H. pylori, and sometimes imaging studies to rule out other conditions.
+To diagnose it, an upper endoscopy may be involved to examine the lining, stool tests to check whether it has blood or H. pylori, as well as imaging publix in order to exclude other conditions.

 When should I see a gastroenterologist in Cypress?

-You should book a visit if you have persistent stomach pain, unexpected weight loss, blood in your stool or vomit, or any other worrisome digestive symptoms.
+You must make a visit with a stubborn stomachache, random weight loss, blood in your stool or vomit, or any other painful stomach conditions.

 How do I book an appointment with GastroDoxs?

-To schedule an appointment with GastroDoxs in Cypress, call our office directly or visit our website to book an online consultation.
+In order to make an appointment with GastroDoxs in Cypress, one can call our office and book the appointment or go to our site to manage the online appointment.

 Related Blogs